 What is Mediation?

-Mediation is a is a voluntary process by which parties in a dispute mutually agree to meet with a professional, impartial mediator who facilitates parties to explore ways in which their dispute might be resolved and work together to determine the outcome.
+Mediation is a is a voluntary process where parties in a dispute mutually agree to meet with a professional, impartial mediator.
+The mediator guides parties in exploring potential resolutions to their dispute and collaborates with them to determine the outcome.

 What is the role of the Mediator?